 The first kind of circumstance is an acute event that typically prevents a student being in a particular place at a particular time, e.g. to attend an examination or to submit on the due date coursework that the student has already completed.
-This would include something that briefly impaired performance, e.g. the onset of a migraine during an examination.
-In the following tables this type of circumstance is called type A (Acute).
+This would include something that briefly impaired performance,

 The second kind of circumstance is a chronic circumstance that typically prevents a student from producing an assessment artefact over a period of time.
 This is most likely to affect assessment artefacts in which individual students decide exactly how much time they will devote to completion of the artefact and exactly when that will be, although the deadline date for completion will normally be fixed, e.g. a coursework essay.
 However, it would include, for example, an illness that prevented a student from devoting any time to revision for examinations.
 In the following tables this type of circumstance is called type C (Chronic).
 Where a student feels that their extenuating circumstances have prevented them from producing the relevant coursework or revising for an examination, the student should not sit the examination or submit the coursework on time.
-It the student does sit the examination or submit the coursework on time, they are stating that they are well enough to do so and cannot submit an extenuating circumstances form after doing so.
+It the student does sit the examination or submit the coursework on time, they are stating that they are well enough to do so and cannot submit an extenuating circumstance form after doing so.